armanjindal/garden/content/digital-garden/The-Political-Programmer.md

 opentoc: true
 ---

->[!important]
+>[!Note]
 > This is a work in progress.
 I am actively and substantially revising the argument and the structure.
 But if you have any suggestions or thoughts, please [email me](mailto:arman.jindal@columbia.edu).
 Even better, [create an issue](https://github.com/armanjindal/armanjindal.github.io/issues/new?assignees=&labels=&template=suggestions_report.md&title=) on GitHub of this repository.

 # The Political Programmer
-**"Open Source" in an Age of "Big Tech"**
+ *An Analysis of **"Open Source"** in an Age of **"Big Tech"** based on Walter Benjamin's Political Theory of Art and Artist*

 ***Tech for good*.** You'll see it on shirts, on LinkedIn headlines, and on social media.
 At first sight, it struck me as another banal, virtue-signaling slogan.
 I thought the classifying tech was relatively straightforward.
 I was wrong.

-Things are more complex because intentions (un)fortunately don't count.
+Because intentions (un)fortunately don't count.
 Gene editing is a technology that could save us from world hunger or be used to manufacture deadly viruses.
-It will likely be used for both eds.
-Today's most important technologies, such as flight, radio, the computer, and the internet, began as military projects intended to coordinate killing others effectively.
-No matter how good or bad technology may seem we can never be sure of the **net impact** *on society*.

-This might sound theoretical, but for engineers and technologists who see their work as political and powerful (which it inescapably is, as I will argue), nothing is more practical than the questions of what to build and what not to.
+It will likely be used for both ends.
+Today's most important technologies — flight, radio, the computer, the internet — began as military projects intended to coordinate killing others effectively.
+No matter how good or bad technology may seem or the purity of its creator's intention, we can never be sure of its impact on society.
+This might sound theoretical or historical, but for engineers and technologists who themselves as powerful and their work as political (which they are, and their work inescapably is, as I will argue), nothing is more practical than the questions of what to build and what not to.

-My goal with this (philosophical) op-ed is to outline a framework for the political programmer.
+My goal with this (philosophical) op-ed is to outline a framework for the political programmer to approach that question.
 This is not just for programmers.
-Everyone's life is mediated by technology.
-Who, and what, shape its development matters.
+Everyone's life is mediated by technology, and who, how, and what influences its development impacts everyone.

 I will not try to answer if technology is "good" or "bad."
 I will side-step it entirely.
-Instead, I begin this lofty project by looking closely at *how a piece of technology is made* — its "technique."
+Instead, I begin this lofty project by looking closely at how a piece of technology is made — its "technique."
 This general lens and particular terms come from a seemingly unlikely source: a WWII political theorist of art Walter Benjamin.
-According to Benjamin an artwork's "technique" is inextricably linked to its social, economic, political, and material conditions of production.
+According to Benjamin, an artwork's "technique" is inextricably linked to its social, economic, political, and material conditions of production.
 There is a rich parallel to draw between the 21st-century programmer and the 20th-century artist.
-Through a close reading of Benjamin's text "Author as Producer," I reconstruct some of his key ideas and then apply them to the conditions of modern technology.
-Specifically, I conceptualize 'Big Tech' and 'Open Source' as "techniques" for producing technology and then analyze their impact to develop a political theory of a programmer.
-Before I do, however, let me first establish this "political" dimension of a programmer.
+Using Benjamin's essay ["The Author as Producer"](https://yaleunion.org/wp-content/uploads/2013/12/Walter_Benjamin_-_The_Author_as_Producer.pdf) I reconstruct some of his critical ideas on the political nature of the artist and apply them to the modern programmer.
+Specifically, I conceptualize 'Big Tech' and 'Open Source' as "techniques" for producing technology and then analyze their impact.
+This forms the basis of the political programmer.
+To begin, I will first establish and explain more closely what I mean by the "political" dimension of a programmer.

-## The Inescapably Politics of Art & Technology
+## Inescapably Political:  Art & Technology

-Technology and art are two things that are often described as magic.
+Technology and art are often described as magic.
 All magic is political.

-- Wrting and living during WWII he witnessed Nazi Germany and Fascist Italy weaponize art.
-Art, "aesthetics" more broadly was used to manufacture a society willing to endure brutal means for "beautiful" ends.
+- Wrting and living during WWII, Walter Bejamin witnessed Nazi Germany and Fascist Italy weaponize art.
+Art, "aesthetics," more broadly, was used to manufacture a society willing to endure brutal means for glorified and beautiful ends.
-- However, just as art could be used for oppressive and genocidal ends, Benjamin saw it as the place to imagine free societies.
-In the revolutionary context of late 19th and early 20th century Europe, where questions of how to govern a society was reignited with emergence of Marxism, art was the medium to collectivley imagine and eventually create a society human flourishing that had never existed before.
+- However, just as art could be used for oppressive and genocidal ends, Benjamin saw the blank canvas as a place to imagine new, and better societies.
+In the revolutionary context of late 19th and early 20th century Europe, where questions of how to govern a society was reignited with the emergence of Marxism, art was the medium to collectivley imagine and eventually create a society human flourishing that had never existed before.
 - Art has always been a powerful force.
 The towering churches across Europe and the near monopoly the Church had over the production of art affirmed its "divine" authority of God.
 - However in Benjamin's time conditions of art changed.